 The Fast Track RN/BSN program provides a course of study specifically designed for the working RN.
 Based on the principles of adult learning theory, and an emphasis on expanding professional knowledge, the program prepares RNs for leadership roles in patient care and management.
-A course in Business in which you will develop a business plan, and a computer course in HIPAA Security Requirements are but a few of the new and exciting courses in this curriculum.
-The program is 48 credits, 27 of nursing and 21 of liberal arts, which includes a three credit graduate course.
+The program is 48 credits, 27 credits of nursing and 21 credits of liberal arts..
 A Bachelor of Science Degree in Nursing is awarded upon successful completion of the program.
 This cohort-based program is offered on campus, in various off-campus locations throughout the state and also fully on-line.

-• RN/BSN Fast Track Program: 15 months in length with classes held one full day a week (cohort based).
+- RN/BSN Fast Track Program: 15 months in length with classes held one full day a week (cohort based). - A completed application